Many of us are familiar with the term “PTSD” but few of us know exactly what it is, its symptoms and ramifications.

 First responders experience PTSD twice the rate of the average population, add to this ASD (Acute Stress Disorder), SUD (Substance Use Disorder) and MDD (Major Depressive Disorder) such combination heightens the risk for suicidal behaviours.

-I heard once someone give a great example which I hope by writing it here will drive the point home “Imagine two firefighters go into a fire and come out.
+While reading on the subject I came across a great example which I would like to share with you….“Imagine two firefighters go into a fire and come out.
 One suffered physical wounds that lead to his death, the other survived.
-The family of the one that is deceased will see their loved one’s photo on the wall, will collect benefits, and money from the government.
+The family of the one that is deceased will see their loved one’s photo on the wall, will collect benefits and money from the government.
+They will have the void but won’t have to see their loved one handle the aftermath.
 The other has emotional wounds that may contribute to his death; he won’t be on the wall, his family will not get benefits.
-How does one make sense of that?.
+He will most likely suffer quietly.
+How does one make sense of that?
 Whether we want to accept it or not the reality is both families become impacted by the same incident.”

 If you know of someone whom you feel may be suffering from PTSD encourage them to seek a Health Care Practitioner with experience in the field.
 Prompt treatment will be most beneficial.
 Treatment for PTSD includes psychological and medical treatments.
 Education about the illness, helping the person affected by PTSD to talk about the trauma directly, exploration and modification of inaccurate ways of thinking and teaching the person new ways to manage symptoms will help tremendously; all of the techniques already mentioned are usually used in psychotherapy.